-If you've got your project open from the previous section, click File from the menu bar at the top of Visual C#.
+If you've got your project open from the previous section, click File from the menu bar at the top of Visual Studio.
 From the File menu, click Close Solution.
 Start a new project by clicking File again, then New Project.
-From the New Project dialogue box, click on Windows Application.
-For the Name, type String Variables.
+From the New Project dialogue box, select Windows Forms Application.
+In the Name box, type String Variables.

 Click OK, and you'll see a new form appear.
 Add a button to the form, just like you did in the previous section.
 Click on the button to select it (it will have the white squares around it), and then look for the Properties Window in the bottom right of Visual Studio.
 Set the following Properties for your new button:

 Location: 90, 175

 We can add two more controls to the form, a Label and a Text Box.
 When the button is clicked, we'll get the text from the text box and display whatever was entered in a message box.